loudringphone/image-viewer/README.md

 Overall, through experimentation and iteration, I've achieved a robust solution for tracking user views, leveraging the combined power of `Stimulus`, `Action Cable` and `Redis`.

-### `Hotwire` with `Turbo`
+## User View Tracking with `Turbo`, `Action Cable`, `Stimulus` and `PostgreSQL`
 I've come to realise that while `Turbo Streams` is a component of the `Hotwire` framework, `Stimulus` is a separate JavaScript framework that is commonly used alongside `Hotwire`.
-Therefore for the purpose of the assignment, I've also attempted to add the view count using `Hotwire` with `Turobo`.
-I chose to store these view counts in `PostgreSQL`.
+Therefore for the purpose of the assignment, I would also like to try if I can do it with `Turbo`.
+I chose to store view counts in `PostgreSQL`.
 Lets see which of my implementations, 'Redis' or `PostgreSQL` can handle the concurrency issue better!

 ## Gem used